thomkuo/thomkuo.github.io/README.md

 # thomkuo.github.io
-Personal Website built using C#, HTML, and Javascript
+Personal Website built using C#, HTML, and Javascript on the ASP.NET Framework